 There’s no reason why you couldn’t use this concept for a system for use with diamond sharpeners.
 Ideally, the diamond sharpener should be a full-size such as a Norton India oilstone but you could adapt the design to suit any size.
-Remember that diamond sharpeners use water instead of oil.
+Remember that diamond sharpeners use water or some other lubricant such as Windolene instead of oil.

 I will be writing an article on Diamond Sharpeners.

 This system is based on a system designed by the late Bruce Tomlinson a chair designer.
 I cannot accept all the credit for this design but l have adapted it to suit my needs.

 Please note by using this method will result in a very sharp blade.
 We are not responsible if you cut yourself as a result of using our method.